Lowest Mortgage Rate in Canada. Starting from 2.99%

 A home-price tale of two Canadian cities.

-Yet, Kitchener's July 2024 house prices have decreased since July 2023, and Calgary's have increased:
+By 2024 year-end, Kitchener's December average house prices decreased since peak 2023 prices, and Calgary's have increased:

 Newcomers are driving higher demand in Kitchener, but price declines are caulked up to higher interest rates, keeping many first-time and repeat buyers on the sidelines.